 Percussion In Massage With A Massage Gun | How Percussive Therapy Works

-Several years ago I visited my local chiropractor.
+Several years ago, I visited my local chiropractor.
 She pulled out a small handheld device called a massage gun, which she said she would use as part of my treatment plan for back pain.
-The massage gun was used as the tool to apply a technique called percussion in massage.
+The massage gun uses a technique called percussion massage.

 I was intrigued and perhaps a little skeptical as to its efficacy at first.
-However, I highly valued her knowledge and experience so I was excited to give it a try.
-I was happy to discover that her sessions using the massage gun were short, yet effective.
+However, I highly valued her knowledge and experience, so I was excited to try it.
+I was happy to discover that her sessions using the massage gun were short yet effective.
 The treatments were also completely painless for me.
-These, along with the fact that treatments can also be self-administered are perhaps some of the key reasons that this modality has surged in popularity over recent years.
+These, along with the fact that treatments can also be self-administered, are perhaps some of the key reasons that this modality has surged in popularity over recent years.

 (This post includes affiliate links for which I may earn a commission at no extra cost to you should you make a purchase)